 Loss of a hand or foot means completely severed at or above the wrist or ankle joint.
-Loss of sight means total irrevocable loss of sight.
+Loss of sight means total irrevocable loss of sight of one eye.

 The plan covers any accident that occurs while you're traveling or making a short stay away from your normal work location and in the course of authorized business for the company.
-This coverage is limited to a 250-mile radius of your original business destination and cannot exceed three days of travel.
+A short stay is an authorized business trip lasting less than 60 days.